peterbhase/peterbhase.github.io/_pages/about.md

 ## About Me

 I am an AI researcher currently doing a residency at Anthropic.
 Before this, I completed my PhD at the University of North Carolina at Chapel Hill, where I was advised by Mohit Bansal.
-My work at UNC was supported by a Google PhD Fellowship and previously by a Royster Fellowship.
+My work at UNC was supported by a Google PhD Fellowship and a Royster Fellowship.

 My research focuses on AI safety and NLP.
 Below are some of the main areas I am interested in:
 1. Interpretability